 The Electricity-to-the-Paper thought seems to be beginning of the platform.
 While a company developing proprietar software can built this, there are many advances of using Open Source instead.

-Open Source means more control over own IT-systems.
+For instance Open Source creates more control over own IT-systems.
 It is cheaper due to no subscription is required.
 It provides transparency for citizens and staff.

 A generic medicial record system